ronancpl/HeavenMS/README.md

 ## Head developer: Ronan C. P. Lana

-Besides myself for maintaining this repository, credits are to be given to Nexon(Duh!), the original MapleSolaxia staff and other colaborators, as just some changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.
+Besides myself for maintaining this repository, credits are to be given to Nexon(Duh!), the original MapleSolaxia staff and other colaborators, as just some changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents (alright, not just "some patches" by now since a whole lot of major server core changes have been applied on this development).

 Regarding distributability and usage of the code presented here: like it was before, this MapleStory server is open-source.
 By that, it is meant that anyone is **free to install, use, modify and redistribute the contents**, as long as there is **no kind of commercial trading involved** and the **credits to the original creators are maintained** within the codes.